Thursday, 5 September 2013

 1. Catchy melody (or good rythm and rhyme).
 There are so many songs with 'vague' melody which you will never be able to repeat once it stops playing.
 Some songs are difficult even to sing along, because you can never guess on which music bit the next word falls and students keep singing words in the 'wrong time', even if it's the 2nd or 3rd rehearsal.

 2. If it's a video, appropriate pictures.
 Pictures in the video clip should be appropriate for the age of your pupils (not too childish and not too boring / adult) and they shouldn't be distracting!
 Sometimes they are just too much.
-Children start watching it as a cartoon instead of a singing prompt smile It's great when pictures 'back up' the lyrics, helping pupils to understand the song without distracting them from the words too much.
+Children start watching it as a cartoon instead of a singing prompt It's great when pictures 'back up' the lyrics, helping pupils to understand the song without distracting them from the words too much.

 3. Subtitles.
 It's really convenient when children can see the lyrics on the screen.